fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9 =

+* Feature: Fully customizable DataTables.
+    * You can now use a huge number of shortcode attributes to customize the features of your DataTables-enhanced tables.
+All [DataTables Feature, Data, Options, and Columns options groups](https://datatables.net/reference/option/) are supported through an underscore-separated shortcode attribute of a similar name.
+See [this plugin's FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for details.
+See this plugin's [Other Notes](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/other_notes/) page for a complete list of shortcode attributes.
+* Developer: Update DataTables library to version 1.10.6.

 = Version 0.8.7 =